 Being successful in sports analytics takes committing to a number of factors.
-As freelance author Sam Gregory famously wrote back in 2017,
+Chief among them, you need to know your sport(s) inside and out.
+As sports analyst and freelance author Sam Gregory wrote a few years back,

 “…you need to understand the sport, what the problems that the sport presents are, how data can be used to approach these problems and how to communicate all of this in a succinct and easy to understand manner.”Sam Gregory, [source]

 Being able to handle large chunks of data is crucial.
 It helps to have an understanding of the game you are analyzing, but what is more important is the numbers.
-Getting a 1% edge over the competition can mean a few more wins in a baseball season which can mean the difference between a fruitful playoff run and packing it up early and watching the World Series on TV.
+For organizations and companies who invest in sports analytics teams, discovering even 1% edge over the competition or an few areas of inefficiency can make the difference between a successful run in the playoffs run and packing it up early and watching the World Series on TV.
 Every additional game a team plays in the playoffs is worth millions of dollars.
-Think of the revenue from ticket sales, concessions, merchandise, TV revenue and the priceless amount of PR in local media outlets.
+Think of the revenue from ticket sales, concessions, merchandise, TV revenue, and the priceless amount of PR in local media outlets.

-Also the ability to watch hours of the sport and track data points.
+One skill that can come in handy is the ability to watch hours of the sport and track data points.
 Many soccer clubs in European leagues track every single time a player touches a ball.
 Who passed the ball?
 Was it intercepted from the other teams’ attack?
 Did that player continue to take the ball up the field or pass it off immediately?
 Did that touch result in their team losing possession?
 Did it start a cascade of events that resulted in a goal?
-As you can see it can be more complicated than looking at a teams win-loss record and the amount of minutes played by each player.
+As you can see it can be more complicated than looking at a team’s win-loss record and the number of minutes played by each player.
 While there is some software that helps track this data, many of the data points are recorded by hand which allows the data to be tracked throughout the course of the game, the season, and a players’ career.
-Being devoted to the sports and enjoying watching it will help make the work much more enjoyable and satisfying.
+Being devoted to sports and enjoying watching it will help make the work much more enjoyable and satisfying.

 - This is a very fast growing field which projected growth through 2022 being at 27 percent. [source]